debarun1234/Realtime-Audio-Frequency-Monitor/README.md

 - Micorphone Test
 - Pan Zoom Test
 # Explanation
-The idea is that the these programs are workimg on the principl
+The idea is that the these programs are workimg on the principle